Every swimmer, including Solo’s, Duo’s and Teams, require a Support Boat to participate.

 The information on this page should be read in conjunction with the following documents provided by Queensland Government.
 This is important information for your Skipper.

-The Skipper Registration Form will ask you to sign as confirmation that you understand all of the rules and guidelines for your participation, as outlined below in the ‘Code of Conduct’.
+The Skipper Registration Form is now available.
+This asks you to sign as confirmation that you understand all of the rules and guidelines for your participation, as outlined below in the ‘Code of Conduct’.

 Separate forms for Skippers and Paddlers will be available.
 The following information is required from Skippers:

 - Swimmers Name/s, Duo Name or Team Name